 - Opening a bank account – Banks need an EIN (or SSN if the EIN isn’t needed) before opening a business bank account.

-- Applying for business licenses & permits – Most Alaska business licenses and permits will require the EIN (or SSN in some cases) before filing an application.
+- Applying for business licenses & permits – Most Alaska business licenses and permits will require the EIN (or SSN in some cases) before registering the business.

 The EIN is needed for Alaska businesses that are either:

 - Registered as a partnership, corporation, or multi-member Limited Liability Company, or;

 - A sole proprietorship or single-member LLC that has employees

 The EIN is optional for sole proprietorships and single-member LLCs without employees.
 Those business entities will use the owner’s social security number (SSN) or Individual Taxpayer Identification Number (ITIN).
 While it’s not required, using an EIN in place of the owner’s SSN can help protect the owner from identity theft.

 The easiest and fastest way to apply for an EIN is to visit the Internal Revenue Service (IRS) website, between the hours of 7 am – 10 pm EST, Monday – Friday.